mpcmarques/bike-shop-webapp/README.md

 - The product is saved in the database.
 - If it's a variant, it's linked to its master product.
 - If it's composed, references to its parts are stored.
+- All master products should have at least 1 default variant.

 #### b.
 Adding a New Part Choice (e.g., Rim Color)